Series H/HH Savings Bond overview

 H/HH bonds were issued at full face value (you paid $500 for a $500 bond).
 Series H/HH Savings Bonds were available in four denominations: $500, $1,000, $5,000, and $10,000.

-Series H bonds were first issued in June 1952 and earn interest for 30 years.
+Series H bonds were first issued in June 1952 and earned interest for 30 years.
 They were replaced by Series HH Savings Bonds in January 1980.
 Series HH bonds earn interest for 20 years.

 You can have Series HH and Series H Savings Bond interest payments deposited directly into your bank account.
 Use the Treasury's Direct Deposit Sign Up Form, to initiate direct deposit.